 There have been incidents whereby traffic officers have confiscated licenses at roadblocks, is this legal and who may confiscate a license?

-However note that no person is allowed to disobey an authorisation / direction given by a traffic officer; alternatively any other person authorised to request said documentation.
-However one should keep in mind that the authorities are not allowed to use force, threat (either physical / emotional or verbal) in order to compel you to comply with an instruction.
+No person is allowed to disobey the direction given by a traffic officer; alternatively any other person authorised to request the documentation.
+However, one should keep in mind that the authorities are not allowed to use force, threat (either physical / emotional or verbal), in order to compel you to comply with an instruction.

 Have a Question?

 Do you have a motor-related legal topic that you'd like discussed in upcoming Member eNewsletters?